nmaarse/ValheimInAzure/README.md

 # ValheimInAzure
 A small powershell script that provisions Azure to run your own Valheim server.
+Once the script is finished you can play.
+This script is using the docker image from https://hub.docker.com/r/lloesche/valheim-server.
+All credits for the valheim server go to them.
+I just wanted to have a simple script that provisions Azure with this docker image in a completely automated way.

 # Requirements
 * An Azure subscription